 I had seen daily harvest smoothies around, but they honestly never caught my eye.
 Then COVID, and trying to do two jobs at once, and not taking care of myself, etc., etc., and I needed to do a few things for ME.
 Do I feel guilty about that?
 HELLLLLLLLL NO.

-Daily harvest smoothies are a way that I can remove one thing off my plate, add some major nutrition into my meals, and also?
+Daily harvest smoothies are a way that I can remove one thing off my plate, add some major nutrition (whole foods) into my meals, and also?
 ENJOY a convenience meal.
 Does it cost more than making smoothies or meals at home?
 Of course.
-We’re paying for convenience here and there are plenty of times that it’s worth it!
+We’re paying for the convenience factor here and there are plenty of times that it’s worth it!

 I’m going to share my honest opinions about all of the daily harvest items I’ve tried, from a nutrition and food-lover perspective.